jac11/ChatGPT_API/README.md

 ## Python Object - Terminal and Website Chat Interface

 *  Welcome to the ChatGPT_API Python Object README file!
 This Python Code  allows you to integrate the power of ChatGPT into both your terminal and website, providing a versatile conversational experience.
 The object offers three main options for interacting with ChatGPT:
+*  ChatGPT_API along with a spelling tool to correct spelling errors strem in the chat session.

 -------------------------------------------------------------------------------------------------------------
 ## info about Openai
   * OpenAI is a pioneering organization in artificial intelligence research.
 Their mission is to ensure that artificial general intelligence (AGI) benefits all of humanity.
 ChatGPT is one of OpenAI's            remarkable creations, built upon the foundation of GPT (Generative Pre-trained Transformer) models.